 “While marketers measure the overall effectiveness of the campaign, they don’t measure the KPIs at every stage of the buyer’s journey, preventing them from deriving meaningful insights,” says Flood.

 But figuring out what data to use and how to track it is only going to get more complex, especially with Chrome phasing out third-party cookies.
-First-party data collection will become increasingly important for merchants, and AI solutions will lead the way to do some of the heavy lifting and help scale automation.
+First-party data collection will become increasingly important for merchants, and AI solutions will lead the way to do some of the heavy lifting and help scale marketing automation.

 Omnichannel marketing examples